Reviews11 min read

 Rating: 4/5

-Frase isn't trying to be everything, and that's actually a feature, not a flaw.
-It's a focused content research and optimization tool that does its core job — help you produce more competitive content faster — genuinely well.
+Frase isn't trying to be everything.
+And that's actually a strength.
+It's a focused tool that does its core job — help you produce more competitive content faster — really well.

-The SERP research and brief-building workflow is the best part of the product by a significant margin.
-If that's your primary use case, Frase earns its price comfortably.
-The AI writing is a nice bonus, not the main event — don't buy this tool primarily for its AI writer.
+The SERP research and brief-building part is where Frase shines brightest.
+If that's what you need, the price makes sense.
+The AI writing is a bonus, not the main reason you'd buy it — don't sign up primarily for the AI writer.

-My honest take: The pricing gap between the Solo plan (4 documents) and the Basic plan (30 documents) creates unnecessary friction for the exact audience most likely to find Frase valuable — active creators who aren't quite at agency scale yet.
-That jump from ~$45 to ~$115/month is real money, and Frase would win a lot more loyalty by offering something in between.
-That said, for anyone publishing regularly in a competitive niche, the Basic plan pays for itself quickly if you value your time at anything above minimum wage.
+After using it for a while, here's my honest take: the gap between Solo (4 docs) and Basic (30 docs) pricing creates friction with the exact people most likely to love Frase — active creators who aren't at agency scale yet.
+That jump from ~$45 to ~$115/month is real money.
+Frase would win way more loyalty with something in the middle.
+That said, for anyone publishing regularly in competitive space, the Basic plan pays for itself quick if you value your time at anything above minimum wage.

 Bottom line:

-- Solo bloggers or content teams briefing 15+ articles/month → Buy it (Basic plan minimum)
+• Solo bloggers or content teams briefing 15+ articles/month → Get it (Basic plan minimum)

-- Enterprise teams with complex needs → Evaluate MarketMuse or Surfer SEO first
+• Enterprise teams with complex needs → Check MarketMuse or Surfer SEO first

 👉 Try Frase here: Frase